-- · Download the installation file from NiceLabel website, then run the downloaded executable file. - · Insert NiceLabel DVD. - Main application menu starts automatically.
-If the main application menu does not start, double click the START.
-EXE file on the DVD. - 2.
-Click Install NiceLabel. - 3.
+- 1. Download the installation file from NiceLabel License Center, then run the downloaded executable file. - 2.
 Follow Setup Wizard prompts.

-During the installation, Setup prompts for user name under which NiceLabel Automation service is going to run under.
+During the installation, Setup prompts for user name under which NiceLabel Automation NiceLabel Automation service is going to run under.
 Make sure you select a real user name, because the service inherits privileges associated with that specific user name.
 For more information, see section Running in Service Mode.